Q. What kind of feline is available for adoption from Town Cats?

 Q. Where can I find more information about caring for my new cat if I adopt?

-A. The internet and our own website are also great places to start, and Amazon has many publications on caring for cats.
-Your own veterinarian is a great place to seek advice; be sure to talk to them about any worries or questions you have when you take your kitty in for shots, checkups, etc.
+A. At the time of adoption Town Cats will provide you with an adoption packet containing valuable information about your new kitty and what to expect during this transition.
+If you should encounter other questions along the way, please contact us.
+Additionally, your own veterinarian is a great place to seek advice; be sure to talk to them about any worries or questions you have when you take your kitty in for shots, check ups, etc.

 Q. What do I do if I adopt and my cat or kitten becomes ill?